 - 1. Application Fee - 2.
-Cover Letter: Summarize the Project, limited to 2 pages. - The Project name must be selected at application.
-This name may be changed only upon prior approval of MBOH staff. - 2-3.
+Cover Letter: Summarize the Project, limited to 2 pages. - a.
+The Project name must be selected at application.
+This name may be changed only upon prior approval of MBOH staff. - 3.
 Uniform Application (UniApp) - a.
-Fully complete all tabs needed for Housing Credits. - a-b.
-Include a fully completed UniApp for aeach Project, including a separate UniApp for the 4% and 9% portions of a Twinned Project.
-For Twinned Projects, also include a UniApp for the entire Project on a combined basis. - 3.4.
-Land or Property Control - 4.5.
-Zoning - Documentation from the city or county affirmatively stating how zoning requirements are met or addressed.
+Fully complete all tabs needed for Housing Credits. - Include a fully completed UniApp for each Project, including a separate UniApp for the 4% and 9% portions of a Twinned Project.
+For Twinned Projects, also include a UniApp for the entire Project on a combined basis. - 4.
+Land or Property Control - Zoning - a.
+Documentation from the city or county affirmatively stating how zoning requirements are met or addressed. - Acquisition/Rehabilitation and Rehabilitation Projects may meet this requirement by providing documentation that the Project will not require a change in zoning requirements. - 6.
+Utilities - a.
+Letter or email from providers verifying: - Utilities are or will be available to the property.